 Can ASHA Continuing Education programming be offered for corporate sponsorship?

-Is there transparency being offered to attendees regarding the corporate sponsorship program and the sponsors role in non-CEU related programming at ASHA's events?
+Is there transparency being offered to attendees regarding the corporate sponsorship program and the sponsors' role in programming not offered for ASHA CEUs at ASHA's events?

 Yes.
 ASHA's sponsorship team makes disclaimer language available to all attendees participating in programming that is supported by a corporate sponsor.
 The language states: "ASHA thanks our sponsors.
 Corporate sponsors are not responsible for the content of this meeting nor does ASHA endorse their products or services."

-Do corporate sponsors pay the bill directly for the non-CEU programming (or for products being sponsored, such as the bags, lanyards, etc.)?
+Do corporate sponsors pay the bill directly for programming not offered for ASHA CEUs (or for products being sponsored, such as the bags, lanyards, etc.)?

 No. Corporate sponsorship visibility opportunities are paid for by the sponsor and the revenue is sent directly to ASHA.
 The sponsorship dollars are used by ASHA to offset expenses incurred in the planning of the programming (or product acquisition), or to enhance a program offering.
 The expenses include, but are not limited to, room costs, AV, or food offerings.

-Can more than one company sponsor an opportunity or non-CEU programming?
+Can more than one company sponsor an opportunity or programming not offered for ASHA CEUs?